MD Program

 Patient Experience Program

-A key component of the longitudinal health systems curriculum is the patient experience program (PEP).
+A key component of the longitudinal health systems curriculum is the Patient Experience Program (PEP).
 During the first year, students will a semester serving as guides to help patients navigate through the sometimes-complicated process of getting the care they need.
 The goals of PEP are for students to:

 1. build a therapeutic patient relationship;